gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 # Make a Bill Payment with Polling

-The Bill Payment with polling can be completed by clicking the followimg buttons in sequential order
+The Bill Payment with polling can be completed by clicking the following buttons in sequential order

 * Create Bill Payment
 * Request State